What's happening

 It will be a major step forward for the Elected Mayor and Cabinet’s pledge to create a cleaner, greener borough as part of its declaration of a climate emergency.

-The proposals also support the council’s commitment to encourage more people to take up active travel and adopt a healthier lifestyle.
+The proposals support the council’s commitment to encourage more people to take up active travel and adopt a healthier lifestyle.

 The scheme will make it easier for people to safely access popular attractions like St Mary’s Lighthouse, Spanish City and Tynemouth Priory as well as the award-winning beaches and open spaces and support local businesses as part of the recovery from the COVID-19 pandemic.